br0wnbeer/vr_locomotion_website/content/post/locomotion.md

 {{<img1 src = "../../post/rocket.png" caption = "Rocket Prefab">}}

 During development I chose this as a model for the bullet because it was easy to spot and just a simple way to represent of a rocket.
+This then later also stayed like that do to my blender skills just not being the best.
 How the rocket itself behaves is given in the following code.
-[See]()

 {{< highlight csharp "linenos=table,hl_lines=8 15-17,linenostart=1" >}}
     public class rocket_behaviour : MonoBehaviour